-Our favorite recipe from her collection is this delicious twist on traditional gumbo, which incorporates an array of spices in conjunction with sausage, crabmeat, and shrimp.
+This delicious twist on traditional gumbo incorporates an array of spices in conjunction with sausage, crabmeat, and shrimp.

 Ingredients: For the roux

 Ingredients: For the gumbo

 - Preheat the oven to 400°F. In an 8-by-10 rimmed baking sheet, place the bacon in a single layer directly onto the pan.

 - Bake for 15 to 18 minutes, until crispy, and remove from the oven.
 Transfer each piece of bacon onto a plate lined with paper towels, and set aside.
 While the bacon grease is still hot, carefully transfer drippings from the baking sheet to a bowl, and let cool slightly until you’re ready to make the roux.

 - Add the reserved bacon grease to a cast-iron skillet over medium-high heat, and melt completely.
 Sprinkling in only a little bit at a time, begin stirring in the flour, mixing well after each addition.